-Other substances

-RIKZ (2002) presented a degradation pathway for N-EtFOSE in waste water sludge, taken from two 3M reports.
+Other substances: RIKZ (2002) presented a degradation pathway for N-EtFOSE in waste water sludge, taken from two 3M reports.
 The ultimate products are shown as PFOS (anion) and perfluorooctanoic acid (PFOA).
 There is no indication of the rate of biodegradation, the overall yield of the two products or any intermediate product, or the relative amount of the two products formed.
 RIKZ (2002) considered that it was likely that N-MeFOSE would follow a similar degradation pathway.
 They quote a 3M report as stating that the likely endpoints of aerobic biodegradation of ECF-products are PFOS and PFOA.
-In the sequence of studies carried out by 3M (3M, 2001), the initial products of aerobic biodegradation of N-EtFOSE were identified, and then tested in further aerobic biodegradation tests.
-The process of identifying and testing products was continued with eventual tests on five intermediates products, PFOS and PFOA.
-Each of the intermediate products was biodegradable to some degree in the 18-day studies.
-PFOS and PFOA were not degradable and so represent the end of the chain.
-These were produced at intermediate stages as well as from degradation of the last intermediate product.
-The extent of degradation varied between the different substances tested.

 Cahill and Mackay (2002) reported the development of a multi-species model, with PFOSrelated substances being used in demonstrating the model.
-For the degradation of N-EtFOSE they used a rate constant of 0.014 - 0.0014 h-1.
-The upper value was derived from a 3M study (3M (2000), assumed to be that referred to above), the lower rate was taken as 10-fold lower to reflect the lower densities of microbial communities in the environment compared to the test.
+For the degradation of N-EtFOSE they used a rate constant of $0.014 - 0.0014 \text{ d}^{-1}$.
+The upper value was derived from a 3M study (assumed to be that referred to above), the lower rate was taken as 10-fold lower to reflect the lower densities of microbial communities in the environment compared to the test.
 This lower rate will be used in the modelling calculations later in this evaluation, along with other illustrative degradation rates, in the absence of more specific information.
-Cahill and Mackay (2002) also quote the same 3M report (3M, 2000) as reporting preliminary results showing that the microbial degradation of N-EtFOSE and M-EtFOSE predominantly resulted in PFOS formation (92%), with 8% of PFOA.
-In the executive summary for the completed studies (3M, 2001) there are no comments on the overall extent of production of PFOS from the biodegradation of N-EtFOSE.
-For the main calculations in this evaluation, complete conversion of PFOS-substances to PFOS through biodegradation in the environment will be assumed, recognising that this is a worst case assumption.
-Alternative assumptions will be considered in the later discussion on uncertainties in the evaluation (Section 5.6).